PunchArm255/NS2-RPC/README.md

-# NS-RPC
+# NS2-RPC

-The definitive way to display your Nintendo Switch games in Discord. 🎮
+The definitive way to display your Nintendo Switch 2 games in Discord. 🎮

 ## Introduction

-NS-RPC (Nintendo Switch Rich Presence) is a Wails app for Windows and macOS.
+NS2-RPC (Nintendo Switch 2 Rich Presence) is a Wails app for Windows and macOS.
-It makes it easy for anyone to share what they are playing on the Switch to Discord in a fancy Rich Presence, like a PC game.
+It makes it easy for anyone to share what they are playing on the Switch 2 to Discord in a fancy Rich Presence, like a PC game.

 This app was built using [Wails](https://wails.io) (🏴󠁧󠁢󠁷󠁬󠁳󠁿 pride) and [SolidJS](https://solidjs.com).